 - Awareness.
 So we can grow with others as we connect our actions outwards. (and in reflection receive help from others)

 - Grace.
 Working to the potential of what is happening around us.
 Using the flow of life around us makes it easier to achieve our actions.

 - Modesty.
 Preventing us from being corrupted and losing our nature.

 - Small Active Steps.
 Small actions can become real.
 Big steps just get lost to fear and inaction.

 - Keep Repeating.
 This creates an evolving lifestyle as you apply this to your life over and over again and for your entire life, you then always grow to explore and be better.

 When I help people professionally, this is the guiding process I have refined over 16 years to helping people overcome every sort of problem you can imagine.
-It may sound too idealistic but these steps flow and work very efficiently.
+It may sound too idealistic, but these steps flow and work very efficiently.
 This works!
-You apply these steps to real life problems and you learn, grow against and then resolve the problems.
-In fact people will then apply these steps to other parts of life.
+You apply these steps to real-life problems, and you learn, grow against and then resolve the problems.
+In fact, people will then apply these steps to other parts of life.
 Once you get it, it’s simple.
-Yet it takes a year or two to get at a deeper level and find your words to describe the actual actions to others.
+It takes a year or two to get at a deeper level and find your words to describe the actual actions to others.

 When the problems of society are too big for you to fix all at once… Then

 Work to improving your life in kindness.
 In small steps making the world a better place simply in how you live.

 Currently, modern society is driven by mass market economics.
 A person is a reflection of the culture they are in, so this mass market approach impacts how people hold their lifestyle.
 It’s an interesting process to watch.
 For example: in America where people pride themselves as individuals, yet most people merely live in the trends, not being unique.
 Millions of individuals but few unique people standing up for their own life.
 Uniqueness and individuality are very different things it turns out.